-In the first half, the original content quality has been mixed.
+In the first half, the Netflix Original Movies content quality has been mixed.
 Dan Gilroy’s highly anticipated supernatural thriller Velvet Buzzsaw, satirising artistic creation, and starring Jake Gyllenhaal, is a hollow and superficial mess that has an absurd narrative which only gets funnier as the supernatural element kicks in.
-Jonas Akerland’s slam-bam action thriller Polar, starring Mads Mikkelsen (popular for his role as Dr Hannibal Lectar in Hannibal) was disappointing as well.
+Jonas Akerland’s slam-bam action-thriller Polar, starring Mads Mikkelsen (popular for his role as Dr Hannibal Lectar in Hannibal) was disappointing as well.

 Netflix picked many substandard movies for distribution.
 The worst would be forgettable and unfunny Romanian sex-comedy Oh, Ramona!.
 The Korean muddled supernatural thriller-horror Svaha: The Sixth Finger.
 Phoney throwback to 80s kid drama ‘Rim of the world.’

 So far, I found only a handful of the original content movies, to have worked for me.
 While I have hopes that Netflix will match the success of Roma, Private life and Sunday’s Illness, within their content for the remaining two quarters, I would like to take a look at the movies I have loved so far, from 2019.

 Here are the Best Netflix Original Movies of 2019 that I have loved.

 I Am Mother | Grant Sputore | Sci-Fi Mystery

 I Am Mother is a straightforward, linear but tense and intriguing, low-budget dystopian SciFi that examines the relationship between AI and a human.
 Even if it lacks the psychological heft of Ex Machina, the film explores the moral and ethical quandary of AI, the motherly figure, and Daughter (Clara Rugaard), and familial shifting dynamics.